 Bhajias go very well with some kachumbari or chutney.

-Dipping Sauce: If you want something a little more luxurious to go with your Bhajias, try making a dipping sauce made of cream, yogurt, or melted butter.
+- Dipping Sauce: If you want something more luxurious to go with your Bhajias, try making a dipping sauce made of cream, yogurt, or melted butter.
 Another delicious option is a tomato-based sauce with herbs and spices.

 How thick should the Potato Slices be?